 Somewhat related to that, when I walk or ride my bike to work, or anywhere, I put on YouTube and slip the phone into my pocket.
 I listen to interviews of people who have, for example, a completely different way of life than I do.
 One particular psychology podcast is one of my favorites.
 I’m curious to hear stories from outside my own bubble.

 What keeps me interested is to be around people with diverse backgrounds who, maybe, look at things from a perspective that is different from what I’m accustomed to.
-After working so much from home, it’s been great to work at InnoLab and, in person, so many smart people from around the world.
+After working so much from home, it’s been great to work at InnoLab and meet, in person, so many smart people from around the world.

 Any last advice for being both an effective researcher and a happy office worker?